serenachung/practicalmachinelearning/index.md

 ### Building the Model

 Build two predictor models, one using random forest and boosted tree approaches.
 Use 10-fold cross validation for both approaches.
 The accuracies of the two models are compared using the test data set that was set aside earlier.
-The random forest approach gives more accurate results at 98% vs. 89% accuracy and is chosen as the final model.
+The random forest approach gives more accurate results at 98% vs. 89% accuracy (latter not shown) and is chosen as the final model.

 ```r
 modFitRF <- train(classe~.,data=myTraining,method="rf"